The assessment process

 This will indicate whether you are likely to need a full assessment from a trained professional.

 After the full assessment is complete, we will consider whether any of the needs identified are eligible for support.
-Further information can be found on our Information Directory.
+Further information can be found on our Southampton Information Directory

 How does the authority determine who has eligible needs?

 The Care Act sets out the national minimum threshold for eligibility, which is the same across England.

 Determining eligibility is important to work out whether the local authority must meet your needs for care and support.